 LAB MEDIA: Video 3: 00:08-00:12

 Record the behavioral response for each larva [1].
-A positive nociceptive response is indicated if the larva shows a complete roll of 360 degrees along the axis of its body within 3 seconds [2].
+A positive nociceptive response is indicated if the larva shows a complete corkscrew roll of 360 degrees along the axis of its body within 3 seconds [2].

 Talent at computer, recording response, with monitor visible in frame